sfigg/commercialization-public/manufacture/desktop/sysprep--generalize--a-windows-installation.md

 # Sysprep (Generalize) a Windows installation

-To deploy a Windows image to different PCs, you have to first generalize the image to remove computer-specific information such as the computer security identifier (SID).
+To deploy a Windows image to different PCs, you have to first generalize the image to remove computer-specific information such as installed drivers and the computer security identifier (SID).
 You can either use [Sysprep](sysprep--system-preparation--overview.md) by itself or Sysprep with an [unattend](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/) answer file to generalize your image and make it ready for deployment.

-##  Generalizing a Windows installation
+##  Generalize a Windows installation

 When you generalize a Windows image, Windows Setup processes settings in the [generalize](generalize.md) configuration pass.
 Even if you're capturing an image that's going to be deployed to a PC with similar hardware, you still have to generalize the Windows installation to remove unique PC-specific information from a Windows installation, which allows you to safely reuse your image.